 UB requires you to meet certain health-related requirements.

-6/8/22: UB students should upload vaccine documentation to their medical record via Health Services' patient portal.
+6/8/22: UB students should upload vaccine documentation to their medical record via Student Health Services' patient portal.
 Students who have previously submitted their immunization records via fax, mail or email should not complete the new patient portal-based process.
 Your records are being reviewed in the order they were received using an alternative data entry process.
-Be sure to check your HUB account often, and call our office if your holds haven’t been removed after 10 business days.
+Be sure to check your HUB account often, and call our office if your holds haven’t been removed in 10-15 business days.

 In addition, new and continuing students in health-related professions must meet additional requirements, as noted below.

 Continuing as a UB Student?

 We encourage you to read the requirements and directions carefully to avoid errors that may lead to delays in class registration.

 Students who are taking fully remote courses can choose to submit a waiver form for MMR and Meningitis, as well as an exemption request form for COVID-19 each semester that they remain a fully remote learner.
 The waiver enables us to future-date your health holds through the last day of drop/add for that semester.
 To permanently remove the health holds, please submit proof of MMR immunity and COVID-19 vaccination.

 All students must provide documentation of their MMR (measles, mumps and rubella) immunity, COVID-19 primary vaccination & booster and meet the meningitis information requirement.
 Health-related profession students (also known as Health Majors) must also fulfill the requirements listed in the Health Majors tab.